davidluzfontes/cse15l-lab-reports/lab3.md

 **Alternation** - found using `man grep`

 Two regular expressions may be joined by the operator |.
 The resulting regular expression matches any stringmatching either alternate expression.
-This is en extended regular expression, so the tag -E should be used (learn more about expression types using `man grep`).
-If using basic regular expressions the | operator needs to be prefixed by \\.
+This is en extended regular expression, so the tag -E* should be used.
+If using basic regular expressions the | operator needs to be prefixed by \\. **learn more about expression types using `man grep`*

 ```